joshbegley/nyt-latest/README.md

-**After 1,297 games, LeBron James' 10-point scoring streak ends with Lakers buzzer-beater**\
+**After 1,297 games, LeBron James' 10-point scoring streak ends with a game-winning pass**\
 `James scored just eight points in a 123-120 win over the Toronto Raptors, ending a regular-season run that began in January of 2007. `\
 https://nytimes.com/athletic/6854376/2025/12/04/lebron-james-10-point-game-streak-lakers/